Skiracer33/censor-fix/docs/source/test_censor.rst

-Censorfix tests and examples
+Censorfix tests
 ======================================

- Description of the tests and examples
+ Some tests to check everything is working

  .. automodule:: test_censor
    :members: